1. Option ” Show Formulas ” in Excel

 In general, Microsoft Excel can display formulas instead of calculated values for the following reasons:

-- You may have inadvertently activated the Show Formulas mode by clicking the corresponding button or pressing the CTRL + ` shortcut .
-To get back the calculated result, simply turn off the Show Formulas button or press CTRL + `again.
+- You may have inadvertently activated the Show Formulas mode by clicking the corresponding button or pressing the CTRL + ` shortcut.
+To get back the calculated result, turn off the Show Formulas button or press CTRL + `again.

 - You may have accidentally typed a space or single quotes ( ‘) before the equal sign in the formula:

-When a space or parenthesis is preceded by an equal sign, Excel treats the cell contents as text and does not evaluate any formulas in the cell.
-To fix this, just remove the leading or single quote spaces.
+When an equal sign precedes space or parenthesis, Excel treats the cell contents as text and does not evaluate any formulas in the cell.
+To fix this, remove the leading or single quote spaces.